Nuclear power in Italy: 2011 referendum

 The Italian government put a one-year moratorium on its plans to revive nuclear power, following the 2011 Japanese nuclear accidents.
 A further Italian nuclear power referendum was held on 13 June 2011, with a 54.79% turnout and 94% of the votes rejecting the use of Nuclear Power, leading to cancellations of any future nuclear power plants planned during the previous years.

 Decommissioning

+After the closure of the plants, the government decided for a "deferred dismantling" policy, sending the spent fuel rods to be reprocessed in other countries and keeping the plants monitored.
+In 1999 the government changed policy, deciding to speed up the dismantling of the plants.

 Nuclear power plants in Italy are currently being decommissioned by SOGIN, a company under control of the Italian Ministry of Economy and Finance.
 The company is responsible for the handling of nuclear waste and the dismantling and decontamination of decommissioned power plants.
 SOGIN also manages nuclear waste from other applications, such as medical devices and scientific centers.

 There are plans for the construction of a unique surface storage site for all the Italian nuclear waste, of which about 70% comes from old nuclear power plants.
 These highly radioactive materials are currently being reprocessed to reduce the total volume.